Six operations for D-cap-modules on rigid analytic spaces: Properties of -complexes

-as $K$-vector spaces. \end{prop} It looks like this is endowing $\mathrm{H}^i_\mathrm{dR}(X)$ with a bornological structure, but this is rarely interesting: if the space is finite-dimensional, it is the usual Banach structure, and in pathological cases like $\mathrm{H}^1_\mathrm{dR}(\Sp K\langle x\rangle)$ the bornology is the trivial one, i.e. every subset is bounded.\\ \\ Crucially the discussion above also shows that if $X$ is a smooth rigid analytic $K$-space with infinite-dimensional de Rham cohomology (e.g. the closed unit disk), and $p: X\to \Sp K$, then $p_+\O_X$ need not be an object of $\mathrm{D}_{\C}(\w{\D}_{\Sp K})=\mathrm{D}^b_{\mathrm{findim}}(\h{\B c}_K)$.
+as $K$-vector spaces. \end{prop} It looks like this is endowing $\mathrm{H}^i_\mathrm{dR}(X)$ with a bornological structure, but this is rarely interesting: if the space is finite-dimensional, it is the usual Banach structure, and in pathological cases like $\mathrm{H}^1_\mathrm{dR}(\Sp K\langle x\rangle)$ the bornology is the trivial one, i.e. every subset is bounded.

+Crucially the discussion above also shows that if $X$ is a smooth rigid analytic $K$-space with infinite-dimensional de Rham cohomology (e.g. the closed unit disk), and $p: X\to \Sp K$, then $p_+\O_X$ need not be an object of $\mathrm{D}_{\C}(\w{\D}_{\Sp K})=\mathrm{D}^b_{\mathrm{findim}}(\h{\B} c_K)$.
 This is in contrast to the complex theory, where stability of holonomicity ensures that the direct image of the trivial connection has $\D$-coherent cohomology for \emph{any} morphism.